llGaetanll/rice/README.md

 However to allow users to load different polybars on different screens, this script can now be symlinked by the user.
-It is recommended to define your start scripts next to your polybars in `~/.config/polybar/`.
-By default, the `single.sh` script is linked to `polybar-start` which has the same functionality as before.
+It is recommended to define your `polybar-start` scripts next to your polybars in `~/.config/polybar/`.
+By default, the `polybar-start` is linked to the `single.sh` script which has the same functionality as before.

 ### Modules